edxmorgan/diff_uv/README.md

 ned_accel = uv_dyned.ned_euler_forward_dynamics()
 ```
-For detailed usage examples of the Diff_UV library, see [Jupyter notebook](https://github.com/edxmorgan/Diff_UV/blob/main/usage.ipynb).
+For detailed usage examples of the Diff_UV, see [Jupyter notebook](https://github.com/edxmorgan/Diff_UV/blob/main/usage.ipynb).

 ### Extending with CasADi Capabilities
-All expressions obtained from the diffUV library methods are of CasADi type.
+All expressions obtained from the diffUV methods are of CasADi type.
 This allows them to be integrated with CasADi's advanced functionalities for optimization, symbolic computations, and numerical integrations.

 ### Symbolic Differentiation
 Utilize CasADi's automatic differentiation to compute derivatives: